 Elementor template kits are themed sets of templates that help you build an entire website from the same set of templates.
 Every month, we release new template kits that are built around a specific niche, but flexible enough that you can adapt them to your own needs.

-Combined with Elementor Pro, these template kits help you quickly get up and running with every single part of your website, including its…
+Combined with Elementor Pro, these full website kits help you quickly get up and running with every single part of your website, including its…

 - Core static pages, like its homepage, about page, etc.